Optomechanical quantum teleportation: Supplementary Information

 The nanobeams are fabricated from a silicon-on-onsulator (SOI) wafer with a \SI{250}{nm} device layer.
 We pattern our device structure using electron beam lithography, combined with HBr/Ar reactive ion etching.
 We perform a piranha cleaning step and finally release the device layer with a hydroflouric acid (HF) wet etch.
 To ensure that the two sets of devices are as identical as possible, we fabricate two lines of devices on the same chip which is then diced into half.
 The dicing also allows to couple to the devices waveguides with a lensed fiber (as done in~\cite{Hong2017}).

 We proceed to characterize the optical and mechanical resonances of all the devices on the two chips.
 In order to measure the mechanical resonances, we detect the thermal motion of the nanobeam encoded in the amplitude noise of continuous wave (CW) light reflected from the device, using a fast detector connected to a spectrum analyzer.
 In Fig.~\ref{Fig:1_SI} it's shown the histogram of the optical (a) and mechanical (b) resonances of the two chips.
+The total spread of the optical cavity wavelengths is $\sim$\SI{1.8}{nm}, and $\sim$\SI{13}{MHz} for the mechanical center frequencies.
 The precision of the nanofabrication allows us to match pairs of nanobeams, that have small separation between the optical and mechanical resonances.
-Out of the approximately 160 devices on each chip we find 40 pairs that have an optical frequency difference of less than the typical linewidth of 1~GHz.
+Out of the approximately 160 devices on each chip we find 40 pairs that have an optical frequency difference of less than the typical linewidth of $\sim$\SI{1}{GHz}.
+The maximum frequency difference between the mechanical resonances is set by the maximum frequency that we can compensate by using a serrodyne technique (see section~\ref{setup} and main text for more).
 For the final pair chosen, we also perform a series of OMIT measurements varying the intracavity photon number, as described in~\cite{Safavi-Naeini2011}, from which we then calculate the $g_0$ of each devices.